 Weeks of Welcome (WOW) begins a few days before classes begin in the fall and continues through the first six weeks of school.
 WOW is designed to both welcome new students to the CUC community and returning students back to campus.
-Highlights of WOW include new information sessions about University services, Service of Welcome and Induction, Opening Service, Opening Service BBQ, Cougar Fest Involvement Fair, Triangle Fest, Student Involvement Fair, service projects and more!
+Highlights of WOW include new information sessions about University services, Service of Welcome and Induction, Opening Service, Opening Service BBQ, Cougar Fest Involvement Fair, Rock the Block, service projects and more!

 Students who begin their studies at CUC during the spring semester receive a personalized orientation to the services the University has to offer and the procedures that have been designed to facilitate their collegiate experience.
-For more information about Weeks of Welcome or Jump Start, CUC's orientation program, please contact the Office of Student Transitions and Family Programs at Jump.Start@CUChicago.edu.
+For more information about Weeks of Welcome or Jump Start, CUC's orientation program, please contact the Office of Student Transitions and Family Programs at jump.start@cuchicago.edu.